1 Oct 2022, 16:00 — 5 min read

-Managing Within Resources – Gandhi was aware that while Indians did not have many resources to fight the British, the most important resource he had access to was human resources.
-He used this to great effect by mobilising people to end the British rule.
+Gandhi was aware that while Indians did not have many financial resources to fight the British, the most important resource we had was 'human resources'.
+He used this to great effect by mobilising people.
 Businesses too operate within constraints.
 Instead of being bogged down by these constraints, they can operate creatively to use their limited resources to their advantage.

-Building A Team – Gandhi could not have achieved what he did all by himself.
+Gandhi could not have achieved what he did all by himself.
 As a great leader, he knew he needed the support and services of a great team.
-And he mobilised a team whose members comprised diverse yet complementary skills: Sardar Patel, Jawaharlal Nehru, Mohammed Ali Jinnah and Lal Bahadur Shastri, to name a few.
+And he mobilised a team whose members comprised of diverse yet complementary skills: Sardar Patel, Jawaharlal Nehru, Mohammed Ali Jinnah and Lal Bahadur Shastri, to name a few.
 Remember: your team is your greatest asset and you must develop and build on this asset.

 Posted byGlobalLinker Staff